People ask what I can teach. Since I have to keep cutting and pasting the same information, I thought it might be helpful to put it all in one place.

 Doctorate in Double-Knitting — more than just two-colored positive-negative reversible fabrics.
 Yes, we'll do those.
 But we will also look at cables, letters that read from both sides, textured patterns including reversible corrugated ribbing, one-color double knits, and even some reversible fabrics that are not double-knit (because sometimes double-knitting is not the optimal solution).

-These are classes I typically teach only at The Whole Nine Yarns because they require multiple meetings with time in between.
+These were classes I taught primarily at The Whole Nine Yarns because they require multiple meetings with time in between.
+I have occasionally done them as weekend-long projects for retreats.

 Foxglove Socks — a 2-session class where we make toe-up socks based on